 “Most video games for mobile devices are native mobile apps”

-Examples of Native Apps: Majority of the well-known apps out there like a Facebook app, Twitter app, and Waze, are totally native.
+Examples of Native Apps: The majority of the well-known apps out there like a Facebook app, Twitter app, and Waze, are totally native.

-You may also like to know; Top 12 Reasons Why Business Mobile App Development Is Extremely Important in 2017-18
+You may also like to know; Top 12 Reasons why business mobile app development is extremely important?

 You can change mobile application development platforms anytime you need; Cordova allows you to build your application for more than one platform just by one adding the right line of code.
 Hybrid apps also have access to phone hardware (native functions) such as the camera, microphone, location and Bluetooth, Cordova has a large repository of plugins you can easily access that.
 Check the plugins library of PhoneGap here.